relativitydev/relativity-trace-documentation/docs/user_guide/reporting/dashboards.md

 # Dashboards
 {: .no_toc }

-View current stats on communications, alerts, and reviewer progress in dashboards.
+Dashboards allow for flexible real-time statistics on communications, alerting, review progess, and other necessary reporting.
 {: .fs-6 .fw-300 }

 1. TOC